hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

   - best
   - watches
 ---
-In this blog post I will present you my selection of the best GPS smartwatches for hiking and backpacking for 2017 which I would consider to take with me on my next outdoor adventure.
+In this blog post I will present you my selection of the best outdoor watches for hiking and backpacking for 2017 which I would consider to take with me on my next outdoor adventure.
 They might be also useful if you are into running.

 At the moment I am wearing a Suunto Traverse which has a monochrome display and I am quite satisfied with it.